Hail Damage – What to do to Maximize your Insurance Claim

 It could happen that your neighbor’s roof hail damage claim is approved before yours is.
 The claim is assessed according to a variety of factors: damage to the roof, your roof’s construction, the orientation of your house to the storm, the quality of roof materials, and most importantly your particular insurance company’s evaluation criteria.

 If you are not happy with the claim amount or the claim is taking too long – that is when a public adjuster like YPA Public Adjusters works for you.
 Our experienced, bonded and licensed public adjuster will investigate your insurance claim.
 They are very helpful in maximizing and speeding up the recovery of your insurance claim.
 Call us at (682) 267-0336.

 Understanding Hail Damage Claims

 We are reminded of Mother Nature’s power when severe weather hits our neighborhoods and our homes.
 Supercell thunderstorms and the destructive tornadoes that follow can bring on severe damage to our homes and property.
 When communities are damaged by these storms all homes in the neighborhood suffer significant hail damage.
 This also includes businesses, government buildings, and property – like schools and other municipal buildings.

 It is challenging to file your own claim given the issues that are involved with the insurance policy coverage and the discretionary nature of the insurance adjusting process.

 Many insurance adjusters and insurance companies have different adjusting standards outlined in their respective claim department manuals.
 These standards could slow down the claims process for you or delay having the roof fixed to ensure there isn’t any further damage to your home.
 If the hailstorm has severe damage where there is visible damage from the ground and the claim is undisputed – the claim process will be confirmed early.
 Again depending on the insurance company.
-Most insurance could be bogged down from many claims from the same neighborhood.
+Most insurance could be bogged down by many claims from the same neighborhood.
 Calling a public adjuster in the first place could save you time and aggravation.
 Call YPA Public Adjusters (682) 267-0336.